 Termites don’t damage only wood in their quest for food.
 Termites will also eat any products that contain cellulose such as fiberboard and cardboard.
 While foraging for food, they could damage cables and wires inside the walls of a home.
 Termites have been responsible for causing major electrical issues including whole system failure.
 Getting a jump on termites can save you thousands and thousands of dollars.

 Carolina Pest Management takes termite control very seriously.
 We are here to help you inspect your property and create a plan to keep your home termite free for good.
-If treatment is required, we use the greenest possible solutions that are safe for both the environment and your family members.
+If treatment is required, we use the greenest possible pest control solutions that are safe for both the environment and your family members.
 Maintenance after treatment is critical and our team will provide an annual inspection to check for any termite damage.
 Customers in the Carolinas can call today to learn more about our termite control services.